- Michael Parini

 Targeting the liver, Freeline has the potential to treat a wide range of chronic diseases.
 It aims to leverage the high expression enabled by its proprietary gene therapy platform, initially focusing on developing treatments for monogenic diseases with high unmet need as well as addressing diseases requiring higher protein expression which are more challenging to tackle with conventional gene therapy platforms.

-Freeline’s next generation gene therapy uses Adeno-Associated Virus (AAV) technology that aims to deliver best in class safe and effective gene replacement to the liver to produce sustained therapeutic protein expression for diseases like Haemophilia B and Fabry disease.
+Freeline’s next generation gene therapy uses Adeno-Associated Virus (AAV) technology that aims to deliver best in class safe and effective gene replacement to the liver to produce sustained therapeutic protein expression for diseases like Fabry and Gaucher.

 Beyond the leading target indications, Freeline plan to also use this novel proprietary capsid across their entire pipeline, which we believe reduces the risks of each subsequent pipeline programme.
 The company’s vision is to build and advance a pipeline of curative treatments that have the potential to restore protein production to normal levels in order to make a life-changing impact.